JetBrains/ring-ui/docs/breaking-changes.md

 #### Changes for contributors
 - The commit history is rewritten.
 You need to clone from `ssh://github.com/JetBrains/ring-ui.git` to get the fresh version of the repo.
-- Prepend your commit message with `[Publish]` to publish the packages.

 ### 27-07-2017: @jetbrains/icons